yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 To get started with deploying this sample app from GitHub Actions, please:

-1. Complete an Azure AD App registration outlined [here](#register-application-with-azure-ad) or have SSO Credentials prepared as described [here](#using-an-existing-sso-identity-provider)
+1. Complete an App registration in Microsoft Entra ID outlined [here](#register-application-with-microsoft-entra-id) or have SSO Credentials prepared as described [here](#using-an-existing-sso-identity-provider)
 2. Fork this repository and turn on GitHub Actions in your fork

 ### Create a Storage Account